 We have investigated the potential for understanding and predicting complex multi-hazard co-seismic process chains.
 A physically based model is used that allows for the simulation of multi-stage and multi-hazard chain events in mountainous terrain.
 Catchment-based hydrology was combined with slope stability analysis under seismic acceleration.
 Entrainment of loose material was implemented to alter both topography and the composition of the flow.
-The modeling setup is able to fully simulate the behavior and impact of multi-stage
+The modeling setup is able to fully simulate the behavior and impact of multi-stage and multi-hazard events.
+The developed model code is available as part of the ongoing development of the open-source OpenLISEM Hazard model (https://lisemmodel.com/, last access: 23 August 2022).

-- 5 and multi-hazard events.
-The developed model code is available as part of the ongoing development of the open-source OpenLISEM Hazard model (https://lisemmodel.com/, last access: 23 August 2022). - The model was tested in the Hongchun watershed, located 10 near the epicenter of the 2008 Wenchuan earthquake, in two sequences of hazard interactions.
+The model was tested in the Hongchun watershed, located near the epicenter of the 2008 Wenchuan earthquake, in two sequences of hazard interactions.
 The first sequences was the generation of earthquake-induced landslides that resulted in runout of landslide materials and the blockage of a stream channel.
-The second sequence was the triggering of debris - 15 flows by extreme rainfall, resulting in the breaking of the existing landslide dam, and the formation of a debris flow fan in the main river, forcing the river to flood the city on its banks.
+The second sequence was the triggering of debris flows by extreme rainfall, resulting in the breaking of the existing landslide dam, and the formation of a debris flow fan in the main river, forcing the river to flood the city on its banks.
 The modeled slope failures show a reasonable accuracy when compared with the actual landslide inventory.
-The - 20 failure simulation is the least accurate process within the simulation (accuracy 64 %).
+The failure simulation is the least accurate process within the simulation (accuracy 64%).
 Improvements in this process might be possible using a higher-quality ground shaking input map that includes topographic amplification and other nonlinear terrain-induced effects.
-Furthermore, a better spatial estimate - 25 of the subsurface structure and the three-dimensional variability of strength parameters could improve the accuracy.
+Furthermore, a better spatial estimate of the subsurface structure and the three-dimensional variability of strength parameters could improve the accuracy.
 However, current techniques for simulation of regional failure volumes are still often not achieving the desired accuracy (Wasowski et al., 2011).
-Over time, such a type of model-

-30 ing should be able to translate the modeling of seismic acceleration for many earthquake scenarios into a probabilistic earthquake-induced landslide hazard map.
+Over time, such a type of modeling should be able to translate the modeling of seismic acceleration for many earthquake scenarios into a probabilistic earthquake-induced landslide hazard map.

-The runout of the co-seismic landslides and the debris flow that was triggered 2 years later were predicted with high ac-
+The runout of the co-seismic landslides and the debris flow that was triggered 2 years later were predicted with high accuracy.

-- 35 curacy.
 Pre- and post-earthquake elevation model differences were used to validate the modeling outcomes spatially for the largest central landslide, where high-accuracy elevations models were available for both pre- and post-earthquake periods.
-In particular, the blocking of the Hongchun stream by - 40 co-seismic landslide runout was simulated with good agreement (accuracy 91%).
+In particular, the blocking of the Hongchun stream by co-seismic landslide runout was simulated with good agreement (accuracy 91%).
 During the simulation of the 2010 rainfall event, a debris flow was initiated by entrainment, and the landslide dam was breached.
-Eventually, the model simulated with relatively high accuracy the flood behavior in the 45 second stage of the event (accuracy 92%).
+Eventually, the model simulated with relatively high accuracy the flood behavior in the second stage of the event (accuracy 92%).

 The sensitivity of the model was further analyzed by looking at ensemble simulation results.
 Uncertainty propagated through the different stages of the simulations.
-Despite this uncertainty, the ensemble models showed a high likelihood count, predictions from advanced spatially distributed and physically based models can provide insight and have some predictive value.
+Despite this uncertainty, the ensemble models showed a high likelihood of flooding in Yinxiu.
+The model results show high certainty due to both the magnitude of the seismic accelerations, rainfall intensities, and the equations guiding the gravitational flows.
+This does not mean that the model is able to predict future events with equal reliability.
+However, it does indicate that, when the inherent uncertainties are taken into account, predictions from advanced spatially distributed and physically based models can provide insight and have some predictive value.
 Simulation results should be treated with caution.
-However, with validation and advancements in the understanding of the physical processes, multi-stage multihazard modeling might become a useful and trusted tool for decision makers in multi-hazard risk assessment.
+However, with validation and advancements in the understanding of the physical processes, multi-stage multi-hazard modeling might become a useful and trusted tool for decision makers in multi-hazard risk assessment.